Vision-Language-Policy Model for Dynamic Robot Task Planning: Experiment and Evaluation

 We validated the cross-embodiment capability of the proposed model on two different robotic platforms:

-\begin{itemize} \item \textbf{ANYmal~D + Unitree~Z1 Arm}: A quadruped robot base equipped with a lightweight manipulator featuring a claw gripper and a wrist-mounted \texttt{Intel RealSense D435i} depth camera.
-The system provides a total of $12+6$ DoF and is capable of performing various loco-manipulation tasks.
+\begin{itemize} \item \textbf{ANYmal~D + Unitree~Z1 Arm}: A $12+6$ DoF platform consisting of a quadruped robot base and a lightweight manipulator featuring a claw gripper and a wrist-mounted \texttt{Intel RealSense D435i} depth camera.

 \item \textbf{Toyota Human Support Robot (HSR)}: A mobile robot with a single-arm configuration equipped with a 2-finger parallel gripper.
 The robot has an adjustable base height, and features a total of $11$ DoF.
 The head is equipped with an \texttt{Asus Xtion PRO Live} stereo camera. \end{itemize}